We Must Not Forget the Children of the Incarcerated

 - ensure that the caretaker is held in the prison closest to where his or her children live

 My life was turned upside down when I was a teenager.
 I learned, firsthand, that a prison sentence ultimately affects entire families, not only the convicted.
 My hope is that policymakers will keep children and young people like me in mind as they legislate drug policy, and that they understand how their decisions extend well beyond the justice system, into communities who are already living on the margins.

-Gurises Unidos is a grantee of the Open Society Foundations.
+Gurises Unidos and World Church Service are grantees of the Open Society Foundations.